Compare Cheap Coach Insurance Quotes

 If you own one coach or a whole fleet of coaches, you need to have the right insurance.
 Insurance is a legal requirement for any coach driven on the roads.
 A coach insurance policy covers you in the event of an accident, or damage to your coach.
 Both private drivers and commercial coach and bus operators need to have insurance in place.

 Transporting passengers comes with a duty of care to ensure their safety.
-Making sure appropriate insurance cover is in place is a must.
-Whether the coach is used for school trips, charity or educational trips, community transport, airport transfers, coach tours or coach hire, drivers and passengers must be covered by an insurance policy.
+Making sure appropriate insurance coverage is in place is a must.
+Whether the coach is used for school trips, charity or educational trips, community transport, airport transfers, coach tours, coach hire, or it’s is a private coach conversion, drivers and passengers must be covered by an insurance policy.

 Who needs it?

-Specialist coach insurance policies are available for a range of coach operators.
+Specialist insurance policies are available for a range of coach operators.
 If you own or are operating any of the following types of coach business, you should consider a specialist coach or bus insurance policy:

 - Private Hire